Rumindu/my-notes/TS-Academind/22Union-type.md

-- Union datatype- type is a type formed from two or more other types,
+- Union datatype is a type formed from two or more other types,
 - Simple example

 ```js